bmatthewshea/Ruby-Enterprise-Final-Patched/README.md

 ##Ruby Enterprise Edition (REE) Final/Patched - 1.8.7-2012.02

-A depo that actually has all original files in place and is patched twice:
+A depo for the last version of REE that is also patched twice:

 * tcmalloc.cc - https://code.google.com/p/rubyenterpriseedition/issues/detail?id=74
 * openssl - removed if/endif